Genivia/ugrep/vs/ugrep/README.txt

 		Advanced:
 			Disable Specific Warnings: 4146;4703

+Note: to increase the PCRE2 link size from 2 to 3 to support very large regex patterns, add LINK_SIZE=3 to the Preprocessor Definitions.

 Then build the pcre2.lib static library in Visual Studio.

-Copy pcre2.lib to ugrep\vs\ugrep\pcre2-x32.lib.
+Copy Release\pcre2.lib to ugrep\vs\ugrep\pcre2-x32.lib.

-To build pcre2-x64.lib, repeat the last three steps, selecting Release/x64.
+To build pcre2-x64.lib, repeat the last three steps, copy Release\x64\pcre2.lib to ugrep\vs\ugrep\pcre2-x64.lib.

 Download zlib 1.2.11 source code from: